fernandochafim/SLAPP/README.md

 How to start: a quick introduction
 ====
-Read the content of the file "SLAPP tutorial.txt" if you are interested in an introduction to Agent-based programming techniques in a general way; the tutorial shows the fundamental ideas of the[Swarm](http://www.swarm.org) project, which are the roots of the SLAPP construction; **NB**, to use SLAPP, it is not necessary to study that tutorial.
+If you are interested in an **introduction to Agent-based programming** techniques in a general way, read the content of the file "SLAPP tutorial.txt" ; the tutorial shows the fundamental ideas of the [Swarm](http://www.swarm.org) project, i.e., the roots of the SLAPP construction; **NB**, to use SLAPP, it is not necessary to study this tutorial.

-@@@To start running the agent-based shell, read the content of the file "SLAPP shell.txt" and install the required libraries (look at the Appendix A of the Reference Handbook in this folde); then open a terminal, go into the SLAPP main folder, and
+To start **running the agent-based shell**, read the content of the file "SLAPP shell.txt" and install the required libraries (about library installation, above all look at the Appendix A of the Reference Handbook here in this same folder); then, via a terminal, go into the SLAPP main folder (that where you have unzipped SLAPP), and:

 1 - launch the application "basic" as in the following window:

 <img src="./-pictures/t1.png" />

+T
-The effect is (plain text output only):
+the effect is (plain text output only):

 <img src="./-pictures/t2.png" />